Skip to Content

 Riding the gondola to Hoonah Mountain

-At the peak, there are hiking trails.
-However, if there is bear activity, the trails will be closed.
-If the area is closed, you’ll only be able to ride up and down the gondola and not go anywhere.
+At the peak, there are hiking trails, only accessible when bears aren’t sighted.
+If the area is closed, you’ll only be able to ride up and down the gondola.

 The staff selling tickets won’t tell you the trails are closed, only that they “could be” closed.
 So, imagine our disappointment after paying USD 107 for two tickets, only to ride up and down again.